What to Expect

 When I began to use the flowers from the plant for pain relief and inflammation, I was taking several prescription medications and started to notice a reduction in how often I took them.
 I began feeling better, I was no longer refilling my scripts and after awhile I didn’t need the stomach medicine I had to take as a result of them.
 My headaches were mild enough that the only medicine I needed to carry was over the counter.
 I went from obese (according to the charts) to losing 50 lbs, I became more social and was no longer depressed.

-Over the past eight years, I have personally experienced and witnessed the beneficial effects of cannabis not just for myself but thousands of others.
+Over the past ten years, I have personally experienced and witnessed the beneficial effects of cannabis not just for myself but thousands of others.
 The one thing I found comfort in was that I could not overdose from it, unlike many of the pills I was taking.
 Starting out I was slightly concerned about the addiction level but have since realized that when unable to use cannabis due to travels, my anxiety from not having it is much less, than when I try to give up drinking diet soda.
 As a former cigarette smoker who quit 7 years ago, I know what addiction feels like and cannabis is nowhere close.

 Like any medicine, cannabis can be misused and while there are numerous medical reasons to use cannabis, excessiveness can contribute to problems including sleeplessness, overeating, and time management issues.
 However, patients have also experienced the more cannabis they use; the less likely they are to drink alcohol and use opioids.